santanusarma/FPGA-Demos/README.md

 FPGA Demos and Reference Designs for Xilinx Boards
 ==================================================

-[01] Counter-Demo: A Simple Counter Demo that is interfaced to the LEDs (which periodically blinks)
+[01] Counter-Demo: A Simple Counter Demo that is interfaced to the LEDs (which periodically blinks)  [ done ]

-[02] Up-Down-Counter : Up down counter that is interfaced to the LEDs
+[02] Up-Down-Counter : Up down counter that is interfaced to the LEDs  [done]

-[03] LCD-Demo : Displays the message in the LCD
+[03] LCD-Demo : Displays the message in the LCD [done]

-[04] LCD-LED-Demo : Display a message in LCD and indicate the character in the LED
+[04] LCD-LED-Demo : Display a message in LCD and indicate the character in the LED [done]

 [05] RS232-Demo : Serial communication with the host (tbc)